-Target Performance Measure Number of dwellings and percentage of new residential development built to operational net zero carbon • Total floorspace and percentage of non- residential development built to operational net zero carbon bungalows) to achieve a space heating demand of less than 15 kWh/m2 GIA/yr Number of dwellings (apart from bungalow) and percentage of new residential development achieving a space heat demand of less than 15 kWh/m2 GIA/yr
+Target Performance Measure

+Number of dwellings and percentage of new

+residential development built to operational

+built to operational net zero carbon net zero carbon

+All new non-residential development of Total floorspace and percentage of non-

+100+ m non-residential floorspace to be residential development built to operational

+designed and built to operational net zero net zero carbon

+carbon

+Number of dwellings (apart from bungalow)

+and percentage of new residential

+development achieving a space heat

-All new bungalows to achieve a space heating demand of less than 20kWh/ m 2 GIA/yr Number and percentage of new bungalows achieving a space heat demand of less than 20 kWh/m 2 GIA/yr All non-residential buildings to achieve a space heating demand of less than 15 kWh/m2 GIA/yr Total floorspace and percentage of non- residential development achieving a space heat demand of less than 15 kWh/m2 GIA/yr No new development to be connected to the gas grid Number of new development (number of dwellings or non-residential development floorspace) connected to the gas grid No new development to be designed to provide space heating, domestic hot water or cooking through the use of fossil fuels on site.
-Space heating and domestic hot water must be provided through low carbon fuels.
-Number of planning permissions where fossil fuels are used on-site to provide space heating, domestic hot water or cooking All C3 and C4 new residential development to achieve an Energy Use Intensity of no more than 35 kWh/m2 GIA/yr Number of dwellings and percentage of new residential development achieving an Energy Use Intensity of no more than 35 kWh/m 2 GIA/yr All new office development to achieve an Energy Use Intensity of no more than 70 kWh/m2 GIA/yr Floorspace and percentage of new office development achieving an Energy Use Intensity of no more than 70 kWh/m2 GIA/yr All new schools to achieve an Energy Use Intensity of no more than 65 kWh/m 2 GIA/yr Floorspace and percentage of new school achieving an Energy Use Intensity of no more than 65 kWh/m2 GIA/yr All new light industrial development to achieve an Energy Use Intensity of no more than 35 kWh/m2 GIA/yr Land area and percentage of new light industrial development achieving an Energy Use Intensity of no more than 35 kWh/m 2 GIA/yr All new developments (1 or more new dwellings or 100+m2 non-residential floorspace) must generate renewable on- Percentage of new development generating renewable energy on-site site Amount of renewable energy generation through new development (kWh) All new developments to resubmit as-built information at completion and prior to occupation Percentage of new development re- submitting as-built information at completion and prior to occupation All residential extensions and conversions (excluding listed buildings and development within Conservation Areas) to meet the minimum standard approach fabric specifications Percentage of residential extensions and conversions meeting the minimum standard approach fabric specifications Residential extensions and conversions to incorporate renewable energy generation technology where practical and feasible conversions incorporating renewable energy generation technology All development proposals to demonstrate how the cooling hierarchy has been integrated into design decisions via the Percentage of major development proposals meeting the CIBSE TM52 or TM59 standards
+demand of less than 15 kWh/m GIA/yr

+GIA/yr Number and percentage of new bungalows achieving a space heat demand of less than 20 kWh/m GIA/yr All non-residential buildings to achieve a space heating demand of less than 15 kWh/m GIA/yr Total floorspace and percentage of non- residential development achieving a space heat demand of less than 15 kWh/m GIA/yr the gas grid Number of new development (number of dwellings or non-residential development floorspace) connected to the gas grid provide space heating, domestic hot water or cooking through the use of fossil fuels on site.
+Space heating and domestic hot water must be provided through low Number of planning permissions where fossil fuels are used on-site to provide space heating, domestic hot water or cooking carbon fuels.
+All C3 and C4 new residential development to achieve an Energy Use Intensity of no more than 35 kWh/m GIA/yr Number of dwellings and percentage of new residential development achieving an Energy Use Intensity of no more than 35 kWh/m GIA/yr Energy Use Intensity of no more than 70 Floorspace and percentage of new office development achieving an Energy Use Intensity of no more than 70 kWh/m2 GIA/yr All new schools to achieve an Energy Use Intensity of no more than 65 kWh/m GIA/yr Floorspace and percentage of new school achieving an Energy Use Intensity of no more than 65 kWh/m GIA/yr All new light industrial development to achieve an Energy Use Intensity of no more than 35 kWh/m2 GIA/yr Land area and percentage of new light industrial development achieving an Energy Use Intensity of no more than 35 kWh/m GIA/yr All new developments (1 or more new dwellings or 100+m non-residential floorspace) must generate renewable on- site Percentage of new development generating renewable energy on-site Amount of renewable energy generation through new development (kWh) All new developments to resubmit as-built information at completion and prior to occupation submitting as-built information at completion and prior to occupation (excluding listed buildings and Percentage of residential extensions and conversions meeting the minimum standard approach fabric specifications Residential extensions and conversions to incorporate renewable energy generation technology where practical and feasible conversions incorporating renewable energy generation technology All development proposals to demonstrate how the cooling hierarchy has been integrated into design decisions via the Percentage of major development proposals meeting the CIBSE TM52 or TM59 standards

-Climate Change and Sustainability reduce embodied carbon content as far as possible, through the Climate Change and Sustainability Statement development (100 dwellings or more) meeting 'upfront' embodied carbon emission Percentage of large scale new non-residential development (500m2 or more non-residential floorspace) meeting 'upfront' embodied carbon emission below or equal to 600kgCO2/m2 and total embodied carbon (excluding modules B6 and B7 below or equal to 970kgCO2/m2 l · · · Percentage of new development providing include adequate recycling facilities in line with the Design Code adequate recycling facilities
+Climate Change and Sustainability Statement All development proposals to demonstrate what measures have been taken to reduce embodied carbon content as far as possible, through the Climate Change and Sustainability Statement development (100 dwellings or more) meeting 'upfront' embodied carbon emission non-residential floorspace) meeting 'upfront' embodied carbon emission below or equal to 600kgCO2/m2 and total embodied carbon (excluding modules B6 and B7 below or equal to 970kgCO2/m2 All proposals for new development to include adequate recycling facilities in line with the Design Code Percentage of new development providing adequate recycling facilities